Assassination of Gertrude of Merania: Aftermath

-In accordance with her intention, Gertrude was buried in the Pilis Abbey, while certain parts of her body were buried in the monastery of Lelesz.
-In the latter case, Andrew II ordered that two priests pray for his wife's spiritual salvation.
+In accordance with her will, Gertrude was buried in the Pilis Abbey, while certain parts of her body were buried in the monastery of Lelesz.
+Andrew II ordered that two priests of the monastery pray for his wife's spiritual salvation.
 The ruins of her tomb were discovered during the excavations carried out by László Gerevich in the Pilis Abbey between 1967 and 1982.
-Art historian Imre Takács considered the French Gothic style of Gertrude's tomb bears similarities to the drawings of Villard de Honnecourt, who spent a considerable time in Hungary in those years, but Takács did not attribute the sculptures to him.
-It is possible that one of the excavated skeletons (a 30-40 year old woman) is identical with Gertrude's corpse.
+Art historian Imre Takács considered the French Gothic style of Gertrude's tomb to be similar to the drawings of Villard de Honnecourt, who spent a considerable time in Hungary in those years, but Takács did not attribute the sculptures to him.
+It is possible that one of the excavated skeletons (that of a 30-40 year old woman) is Gertrude's remains.

-Shortly after the death of Gertrude, Andrew II married Yolanda of Courtenay in February 1215.
+Shortly after the Gertrude's assassination, Andrew II married Yolanda of Courtenay in February 1215.
 The king did not intend for the new wife to have a governmental role, experiencing the previous sharp opposition from the Hungarian elite.
-When Andrew left Hungary in order to fought in the Fifth Crusade in 1217–1218, he entrusted the regency to Archbishop John and Palatine Julius Kán, instead of Yolanda, who remained passive in political matters throughout her life.
+When Andrew left Hungary to fight in the Fifth Crusade in 1217–1218, he entrusted the regency to Archbishop John and Palatine Julius Kán, instead of to Yolanda, who remained passive in political matters throughout her life.
 Andrew's third wife Beatrice d'Este had a similar concept of role.
 According to Gyula Kristó, Gertrude's unpopular pro-German attitude negatively affected the portrayal of Blessed Gisela, the consort of the first Hungarian king Saint Stephen I (r.
 1000–1038) in the contemporary Hungarian chronicles, which in fact described Gertrude's activity.
 The Illuminated Chronicle says that Gisela "determined to appoint as king the queen's brother, Peter the German or rather Venetian, with the intention that Queen Gisela might then according to her desire fulfill all the impulses of her will, and that the kingdom of Hungary might lose its liberty and be subjected without hindrance to the dominion of the Germans".
 In fact, Gisela had tense relationship with Stephen's nephew and successor Peter, the son of the Venetian doge Otto Orseolo.
 To avoid persecution, the contemporary chronicles narrated Gertrude's assumed pro-German influence inserted between the events of the 11th century.
 The death of Gertrude and the "negative experiences" associated with her resulted the decline of a separate queenly court with own courtiers and partisans in the 13th-century Hungary.
 Even the 1298 laws prescribed that only Hungarian-born barons can hold positions and offices in the queen's court.